-In this case, the researchers are mentioned but not emphasized in this sentence-they are not at the end of the sentence (see style).
+In this case, the researchers are mentioned but not emphasized in this sentence-they are not at the end of the sentence (see my guide on style).
 What is emphasized at the end of the sentence is that they developed a new method.
 Thus, both the researchers and the research receive the emphasis they deserve.